Zack-John/project-6/README.md

 The algorithm for calculating controle times is described here [https://rusa.org/pages/acp-brevet-control-times-calculator](https://rusa.org/pages/acp-brevet-control-times-calculator).
 Additional background information is given here [https://rusa.org/pages/rulesForRiders](https://rusa.org/pages/rulesForRiders).

-I have essentially replaced the calculator here [https://rusa.org/octime_acp.html](https://rusa.org/octime_acp.html).
+I have essentially reproduced the calculator here [https://rusa.org/octime_acp.html](https://rusa.org/octime_acp.html).

 ## How to Use

+### Before you begin
+Add a `.env` file to the main directory and specify your container API_PORT and BREVETS_PORT numbers there!
+(Note that the default values, 5000 and 5000, will work!)

 ### Building and Serving